esheldon/pycolumns/README.md

 A simple, efficient column-oriented, pythonic data store.

 The focus is currently on efficiency of reading and writing.
-The code is pure python but searching and reading data is fast due to the use of numpy memory maps and column indexing.
-Basic consistency is ensured but the database is not fully ACID.
+The code is pure python but searching and reading data is fast due to the use of the fitsio package for column data and index data.
+Basic consistency is ensured for the columns in the table, but the database is not fully ACID.

 The storage is a simple directory with files on disk.